National microscopy society aims to boost science in Wales

 Next steps

 The WMS is being launched with administrative support from the RMS, but is envisaged as an independent, member-based Society, with its own decision-making body.
-Those attending the launch either in person or virtually, will become part of a growing database of interested members, and further work to increase the new society's membership base will take place in due course.
+Those attending the launch either in person or virtually, are now part of a growing database of interested members, and further work to increase the new society's membership base will take place in due course.